 Yes, tracing your family tree can be a very time-consuming hobby, but don't underestimate the thrill of unearthing results!
 Some days will be more successful than others so you can expect peaks and troughs as you gradually piece parts of the puzzle together.

-What do I do with the information I find out?
+What do I do with all the information?

 What else you do with the information will depend on which aspects take your interest.
 You may decide to learn more about a particular ancestor, or the social history of a certain time or even connect with living relatives from a different family line.